 Getting Started

-This guide walks you through setting up SteamNetworkLib in a Unity game mod using MelonLoader and implementing the minimal loop.
+This guide walks you through setting up SteamNetworkLib in a Schedule 1 MelonLoader mod and implementing the minimal loop.

 Installation